william-spongberg/COMP30019-Project-2/GDD.md

 ### Unique Selling Points (USPs) ###

-While our game already has a brand-new experience every time you play thanks to the procedurally generated world and environment, added depth is found in the out-of-this-world, shadowy, and surreal design.
-This, combined with an emotional storyline and an action-packed experience, keep this game unique for every new and returning player.
+Into The Abyss will give players a different experience every time they play thanks to the procedurally generated world and environment, added depth is found in the out-of-this-world, shadowy, and surreal design.
+Which, combined with an emotional storyline and action-packed gameplay, keeps Into The Abyss unique, whether to new or returning player.

 ## Story and Narrative ##

 ### Backstory ###

-The game takes place in the lair of a being named the Admin, an otherworldly entity beyond human comprehension that enjoys toying with living beings and consuming their memories.
+Into The Abyss takes place in the lair of a being named the Admin, an otherworldly entity beyond human comprehension that enjoys toying with living beings and consuming their memories.
 Outside of the Admin’s lair is a modern world setting similar to our own.
 The lair of the Admin is an office tower with floors/levels with a theme of being familiar locations with some abnormal twist.

 ### Plot ###

-The main character’s wife will be forcibly taken from him by the Admin, causing him to willingly delve into the lair in a bid to save her.
+The main character Aidan’s wife will be forcibly taken from him by the Admin, causing him to willingly delve into Their lair in a bid to save her.

-To progress and go deeper into the lair, the main character must kill the pawns of the Admin, who are victims that have had their memories devoured in the past and ride elevators that take him to higher floors.
+To progress and go deeper into the tower, the main character must kill the pawns of the Admin, who are victims that have had their memories devoured in the past and ride elevators that take him to higher floors.
 Throughout his journey, the Admin will taunt and antagonise the protagonist so that his presence will have a greater impact and be a larger motivator for a player.

 The player will eventually learn that the floors of this tower are actually modelled after his own memories, and the process of climbing it(to save his wife) allows the Admin to see and consume more of his memories.
 Which is why the Admin allows the main character to keep climbing the tower.